 Health Benefits of the Tongue Scraper

 Numerous studies have established the efficacy of tongue scrapers in removing harmful bacteria and plaque from the tongue, especially as compared to toothbrushes or other tools.
 The benefits of removing these bacteria range from significantly improving bad breath, to reducing the risk of gum disease.
-While there are many causes of bad breath, ninety percent of the time persistent bad breath, or halitosis, is the result of a buildup of bacteria on the tongue.
+While there are many causes of mouth odors, ninety percent of the time persistent foul breath, or halitosis, is the result of a buildup of bacteria on the tongue.
 While mouthwashes and brushing can help put a dent in the problem, tongue scrapers have been shown to be the most effective means of removing bacteria from the tongue.
 The best news is that they don’t only remove the bacteria that cause bad breath, but bacteria that contribute to tooth decay and gum disease as well.

 Keeping Mouths Healthy in Chicago

 At home care is the most important way to maintain a healthy mouth.
 The tongue is sometimes a barometer for health.
 It is also important to keep it clean.
 Also, don’t forget to schedule regular appointments with your Lake Forest dentist as well.
 To get in touch with our Lake Forest dental office please give us a call at (847)234-0517.
 We look forward to hearing from you, and welcome patients from the Chicago Metro area.